 These are the safest vegetables on the planet and a great way to use up the summer produce.

-L. Plantarum is extremely hardy, survives stomach acid with ease, and can make the full trip from your to mouth – to intestines – to colon – to colonize you in a powerful way.
+L. Plantarum is extremely hardy, survives stomach acid with ease, and can make the full trip from your mouth – to your intestines – to your colon – to colonize you in a powerful way.
 L. plantarum is a welcome guest that works mightily for you by fiercely attacking pathogenic (bad) bacteria in our bodies.
-It will strengthen your good bacteria by killing the bad guys, and then helps your own good bacteria grow stronger, and helps them to be more resistant to future invasions of pathogens.
+It will strengthen your good bacteria by killing the bad guys, and then helps your own good bacteria grow stronger and more resistant to future invasions of pathogens.
 It's important to note that this is a transient bacteria which means it will only last a few days in the body so it's important to consume it often.

 L. Plantarum also has potential cholesterol-lowering activity.

-1,2,3There are a number of possible mechanisms for the reason that probiotics can help remove cholesterol including adsorption of cholesterol to cellular surfaces, assimilation of cholesterol into cell membranes, cholesterol reductase activity and the deconjugation of bile acids.
+1,2,3There are a number of possible mechanisms that might explain how probiotics can help remove cholesterol, including the adsorption of cholesterol to cellular surfaces, assimilation of cholesterol into cell membranes, cholesterol reductase activity, and the deconjugation of bile acids.
 More and more studies are being done on L. Plantarum and possible supplementation for lowering cholesterol.

-It’s a pretty impressive bacteria and it loves to ferment your vegetables and then help you flourish.
+It’s an impressive bacteria and it loves to ferment your vegetables and then help you flourish.

 How to Make Cultured Vegetables

 Okay, so how do you make cultured vegetables?
 There are many methods, but here is mine.
 I love to cut up the vegetables, place them in a canning jar, and cover them with water.
-Cultured veggies make their own L. Plantarum without a starter culture; but as I have repeatedly noticed, these ferments are never as strong as the ones that add more bacteria from starter cultures to keep the levels of these good bacteria at a higher level longer.
-L. Plantarum is found in Cutting Edge Starter Culture and is just the coolest bacteria ever.
-It helps remove pesticides from non-organic vegetables, and L. Plantarum can live in your gut and keep pathogenic disease-causing microorganisms from flourishing.
+Cultured veggies make their own L. plantarum without a starter culture; but as I have repeatedly noticed, these ferments are never as strong as the ones that add more bacteria from starter cultures to keep the levels of these good bacteria at a higher level longer.
+L. plantarum is found in Cutting Edge Starter Culture and is just the coolest bacteria ever.
+It helps remove pesticides from non-organic vegetables, and L. plantarum in your gut will keep pathogenic disease-causing microorganisms from flourishing.

 "The natural healing force within each of us is the greatest force in getting well."
 Hippocrates